 By purchasing a VPN, it hides your computer’s location.
 This means that you can be checking your email in Brazil but your IP address (the computer’s location) shows that you’re in Slovenia.

 We don’t travel anywhere without using a VPN and the company we use is Nord VPN.
 They have dozens of countries to choose from and an extensive network for fast connections.
-In fact, we feel so strongly about the importance of VPNs that we wrote a post comparing the best VPNs on the market.

 A VPN is easily one of the best gift ideas on this list for your traveler.
 You can sign them up for a monthly or yearly plan and rest easy knowing that their internet connection is secure.